EnkodoNL/template-loop-card/README.md

   {% endfor %}
 layout: grid
 columns: 2
-no_items_message: "All batteries are good! 🔋"
+no_items_message: 'All batteries are good! 🔋'
 ```

 ## 🎨 Advanced Styling